-The proposals would introduce additional massing and height into the view.
-The heights of the buildings fronting Woodcote Green Road have been kept at 4 - 5 storeys (the existing buildings here are 4 storeys), the elevations have been articulated with recesses and areas of planting, and the landscape designs have been devised in order to minimise the visual impact and provide a high-quality development, which welcomes people into the landscaped central courtyard.
-The development constitutes a visible and recognisable feature in the townscape and visual context, is distinguishable from the existing baseline characteristics, and has a readily apparent influence on the receptor.
-Moderate adverse impact on a view of low sensitivity.
+The proposals would introduce a contemporary form, modest level of additional massing and height into the rear of the view.
+The heights of the buildings fronting Woodcote Green Road have been kept at 4 storeys plus roof top garden and plant (the existing buildings here are 4 storeys with a pitched roof), the buildings have been set back from the roadside, the elevations have been articulated with recesses and areas of planting, and the landscape designs including additional trees have been devised in order to minimise the visual impact and mitigate harm; providing a highquality development, which welcomes people into the landscaped central courtyard.
+The development constitutes a visible and recognisable feature in the visual context, is distinguishable from the existing baseline characteristics, but would not cause a discernible deterioration or improvement to the view.
+Minor adverse/negligible impact on a view of low sensitivity.